historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="An old picture of the Neff tavern smokehouse.
-It was used to cure meat, which was sold in the Tavern.
-The meat was sourced through hunting and farming in the region, as mostly venison and pork meat was processed." src="images/Neff_tavern_smokehouse_picture.png"
+  caption="The Neff tavern smokehouse was used to cure meat, sourced through hunting and farming in the region, as mostly venison and pork meat was processed." src="images/Neff_tavern_smokehouse_picture.png"
 %}